quicken/aws-meerkat/README.md

 - success (Success messages are only sent on this event to avoid spamming users for a single pipeline success.)
 - failed (Failed messages are only sent on this event to avoid spamming users for a single pipeline failure.
 The event is NOT used to determine if the pipeline failed.)

+## Required Permissions

+The Lambda execution role requires the following permissions in addition to the standard Lambda execution permissions:

+- dynamodb:PutItem (To the table created for this lambda)
+- dynamodb:GetItem (To the table created for this lambda)
+- codebuild:BatchGetBuilds
+- sts:AssumeRole (If using cross-account deployments, the role that is assumed to interact with code deploy.
+See the information for the DEPLOY_ARN environment variables.)

 ## Environment Variables